 On the other hand in Ballet v.
 Mingay the defendant a minor hired a microphone and amplifier which he improperly parted with a friend and did not return it back to the plaintiff, the minor was held liable for not returning back the good.
 Even in Burnard v Haggis a minor hired a mare for a ride and was expressly told that it was not fit for leaping but it was subjected to a fence and in order to make it leap by the minor it fell on a sharp pointed stick projecting out of the ground near the fence and was so injured that it died.
 The minor was held liable as plaintiff had warned the defendant from leaping the mare and the act of leaping was outside the contract.
 Therefore if a minor does something outside contract then the minor can be held liable in tort.

-Parents are often not strictly liable for unlawful acts committed by their children.
+Chapter III Role of Parents and other supervising authority of children Role of Parents: Parents are often not strictly liable for unlawful acts committed by their children.
 However, the liability can be compatible with the general principle that directs the parent authorizes or ratifies the act of child, or when the parent is the employer of the child and the child commits a crime in connection with this work.Additionally, the head of a household is strictly liable for harm done by an animal of which a household member under the age of 16 is the owner or keeper.
 Outside these exceptional cases, parental liability can arise only on the basis of personal fault, that is, for breach of the parent’s duty to take reasonable care in the supervision of the child.
 In principle, the extent of supervision required of parents also depends on the child's age and mental capacity, and there may come a time when the parent is not obligated to supervise in person and you can reasonably count on the child, taking appropriate precautions himself or herself.
 Position of this principle can be understood in the case of North v Wood.
 In this case, father was not liable for injury done by his 17-year-old daughter’s dog, which he knew to be savage but allowed her to keep, as she was old enough to be regarded as its keeper.

 In accordance with general tort law, the burden of proving a violation of parents duty of care to the victim (plaintiff).
 The duty to take reasonable care in the supervision of a child may be imposed not only on parents in the strict legal sense but also on those acting in loco parentis (instead of a parent), for example, school teachers or the child’s education authority.
 Anyone who assumes responsibility for looking after a child owes the same duty for as long as responsibility is assumed.
 Whether the parent’s duty arises by virtue of an assumption of responsibility on a specific occasion or by virtue of a blood tie, custody or some similar criterion has not been tested in English law.